canonical/mongodb-operator/CONTRIBUTING.md

   - test coverage
   - user experience for Juju administrators of this charm.
 - Please help us out in ensuring easy to review branches by rebasing your pull request branch onto the `main` branch.
 This also avoids merge commits and creates a linear Git commit history.
-- Once the code has been merged on the [repository](https://github.com/canonical/mongo-single-kernel-library/) of the Mongo Single Kernel lib, wait for a new version of the [python package](https://pypi.org/project/mongo-charms-single-kernel/) to be published, and create a PR on this repository that bumps the version of the package.
+- Once the code has been merged on the [repository](https://github.com/canonical/mongo-single-kernel-library/) of the Mongo Single Kernel lib, wait for a new version of the [python package](https://pypi.org/project/mongo-charms-single-kernel/) to be published, and create a PR on this repository that bumps the version of the package, and on the 3 other repositories ([MongoDB k8s](https://github.com/canonical/mongodb-k8s-operator), [Mongos VM](https://github.com/canonical/mongos-operator) and [Mongos k8s](https://github.com/canonical/mongos-k8s-operator)).
 - If you added some new interfaces, please don't forget to add them here.
-Likewise, please bump any dependency that you added or updated on the single kernel repository in the file `pyproject.toml`.

 ## Testing